gooddata/gooddata-ruby/_posts/2013-12-02-crunching-numbers.markdown

 Until now, you've been computing reports for demo purposes.
 It is easy to create a report that you would actually save and deploy into a project.
 Simple:

 {% highlight ruby %}
-    report = GoodData::Report.create(
+    report = project.create_report(
       :title => "Fantastic report",
       :top => [{:type => :attribute, :title => /Month\/Year/}],
-      :left => m)
+      :left => metric)
     report.save
 {% endhighlight %}

 Note that we are using Report instead of ReportDefinition.
 All other values are the same.
 When you try to save the report, a title must be set.

 ###Results